f-forcher/blog-posts/Polynomial Chaos.md

 ![Harmonic solution position and velocity](img/H1_pos_v.svg)

-Another possibility: we can ignore time and the trajectory $y=[x,v]$ directly on the state space:
+Another possibility: we can ignore time and plot the solution $y=[x,v]$ directly on the state space.
+Here we can observe the trajectory (in blue) determined by the the initial condition (the red dot, plotted with its derivative vector).

 ![Harmonic solution position and velocity](img/blog_h1_vecfield_sol.svg)